adlnet/Intro-to-xAPI-Data-Visualization/reporting/searchable.md

 ## Searchable Properties in a Statement
 The following table lists the properties of a statement that can be used to query the LRS.
-See the xAPI spec [for more details](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI.md#stmtapiget).
+See the xAPI spec [for more details](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Communication.md#213-get-statements).

 ### id
   >__GET Params:__ statementId
   >__Example:__ /statements?statementId=9847e454-6ae7-4d00-ba6b-04f209171de6
+  >__GET Params:__ voidedStatementId
+  >__Example:__ /statements?voidedStatementId=9847e454-6ae7-4d00-ba6b-04f209171de6

-### actor
+### actor/object
   >__GET Params:__ agent
   >__Example:__ /statements?agent={"mbox":"mailto:learner@example.com"}